 Source Musee du Louvre, Paris

-Students should use in text citation in Process Portfolio screens whenever someone else’s work is quoted or summarized.
+Use in text citation in Process Portfolio screens whenever someone else’s work is quoted or summarized.
 References can come from many different sources, including books, magazines, journals, newspapers, emails, internet sites and interviews.
-Students should also cite their own work as such.

 In text citations for images should include an image label with title, artist, date and medium, and a number that corresponds to the sources page where the full citation ( including source) is included.